 Our growing number of 'How to' guides are not easily accessible on our Facebook group and really need to be on a website, where we can also give information to people not using Facebook.
 Here we can also have a gallery of inspiring photos from the popular themed virtual garden visits run during Covid including vegetable gardens, recycling in the garden and even our own 'Best in Show' competition.

 The website will also have a local focus, sharing recommendations for local independent plant nurseries and gardeners, as well as telling people about our future live swap events.
+Domain name, logo and website hosting for two years comes to £137.87.

 A thrifty vegetable gardening booklet is being produced to further inspire and support people to grow their own food without breaking the bank, and in harmony with nature to care for the environment.
 All the writing and editing is voluntary, and the funding is to print paper copies for easier reference than on the website.
 It will also be available chapter by chapter for download on the website for anyone anywhere to download.
 Copies will be made available to local foodbanks to share with clients.
+If we reach donations of £700, we should be able to print over 200 A4 copies of the thrifty gardening book.

 There are so many benefits to growing your own food and flowers, and being part of a local swap group: